Interview: Emmalene Blake on making street art for Palestine

 I work most closely with Ciara Cronin, who founded the Tea Collective.
 She runs fundraisers for Palestinian families and works to verify family accounts so donors can be confident their donations are going to genuine Palestinian families who desperately need it to survive.

 Originally, I sent over the money from my savings to get Samia and her 86-year-old grandmother, Fatima Hassan Al-Atrash, out of Gaza, because there was no time to raise the funds.
 Samia told me there were quadcopters everywhere shooting people.
-Samia’s friend Sarah found someone in Egypt to booked the evacuations, but then Fatima was too sick to travel.
+Samia’s friend Sarah found someone in Egypt to book the evacuations, but then Fatima was too sick to travel.
 As a result of extortionate evacuation and agents’ fees, and Fatima’s poor health, due to lack of medication and clean water, she died on June 5, 2024, before we could help her.

 SZ: How does the evacuation process work, even though now it is impossible to get people out?